 Scratch is a tile-based visual programming language, which is an excellent first language for children to learn.
 We are providing a helper app that allows you to use Scratch 2.0 with Finch and Hummingbird.
-This is beta software and there are several bugs: please test it and let us know if there are bugs or if you'd like us to make changes to anything.

 - Video Tutorials

 - Configuring Scratch for Finch - Windows and Mac

 - Configuring Scratch for Finch - Chrome OS